August 26, 1940

 Its achievements during the Battle of Britain, indeed, brought from the air officer commanding of the group in which it was serving at the time a message which said that its efficiency as a squadron was "equal, if not superior, to any squadron in the R.A.F."
 The British chief of air staff signaled: "You are well on top of the enemy and obviously the fine Canadian traditions of the last war are safe in your hands."

 Greatest pilot of the "all-Canadian" squadron — apart from the legless commander, Bader (who was not Canadian) — was P/O W. L. McKnight, D.F.C. and bar, of Calgary, who was reported missing some months after the Battle of Britain ended.
-McKnight destroyed 16½ enemy aircraft, and was the first Canadian ace of the war.
+McKnight destroyed 16½ enemy aircraft, and was the first (2nd or 3rd -ed) Canadian ace of the war.

 The "all-Canadian" squadron's first Battle of Britain engagement was August 30, when Bader, now a prisoner of war, led a formation of 14 Hurricanes against a "vast number" of German aircraft, two swarms of 70 to 100 each.
 Detaching one section to investigate a third formation of aircraft some distance away, Bader led the rest of his pilots to the attack.
 As a result, 12 enemy aircraft were destroyed and not one of the Hurricanes had so much as a scratch.